web-engineering/web-engineering-textbook/source/dependencies.md

 When you deploy your project to a production server you again face this question: should the dependencies be installed globally or locally?

+### Security considerations

+Downloading and using software is always dangerous.
+With a package management system a lot of downloads happen automatically.
+So we want to make sure the software we download is really what it is supposed to be.

+A package management system can offer different methods of making it more secure:
+* comparing **checksums** of the code to  make sure the downloaded package contains the same code as the original package
+* cryptographically **signing** the code in the package and checking this signature before installing.
+This ensures that only the original author of the package can release new versions.

 Dependency Hell
 ---------------